kawansoft/SympleGit-Java/README.md

 ```

-With SympleGit, you have two options:
+In contrast, SympleGit offers two straightforward options:

-- A direct invocation of a the `GitCommander` class using the command-line interface (CLI) syntax, for example: `git add testfile`.
+- Direct invocation using the `GitCommander` class with command-line interface (CLI) syntax, such as: `git add testfile`.
-- A call using the Facilitator API with the class `GitAdder`.
+- Utilizing the Facilitator API with the `GitAdder` class.

-The code for direct invocation is:
+The code for direct invocation is simpler:

 ```java
 // Staging files with SympleGit using GitCommander